SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 - Per the manufacturer, this product does not require a California Proposition 65 Warning.

-- If you are concerned about cooking on the ceramic-coated baking tray you can swap it out for this stainless steel replacement.
-While not an exact fit you can place it on the wire rack for baking.
+- If you’d rather avoid coated cookware altogether, you can swap it out for this stainless steel replacement.
+While not an exact fit, you can place it on the wire rack for baking.

 Price